42ndMoose/llm-test-pad/dossier/parts/01-elite-civil-war.md

 related: []
 ---

-1. Not one cabal: an elite civil war inside one machine

 There is not a single, unified world-brain running everything.
 What you have is:

 1.1 Two main elite blocs